Zarharan/ParsFEVER/README.md

 # ParsFEVER: a Dataset for Farsi Fact Extraction and Verification

-This is a repository for our academic paper which describes the process of building our dataset in detail and provides the ParsFEVER dataset.
+This is a repository for our academic paper which describes the process of building our dataset in detail (our persian guidelines) and provides the ParsFEVER dataset.

 ### Part of the paper's dataset has been uploaded here.